Kuuga4/AI_Doll/README.md

 ## 4.3 Install Dependencies

-This repository provides a complete dependency lock file, 'requirement.txt', encoded in UTF-16 with BOM.
+This repository provides a complete dependency lock file, `requirement.txt`, encoded in UTF-16 with BOM.
 It is recommended to try:

 ```bash
 pip install -r requirement.txt